8 Best Summer Beers for Summer (or Pretending It’s Summer)

 21st Amendment Hell or High Watermelon

-I remember when this beer first came out.
+I remember when this summer beer first came out.
 It was a huge deal when I found it on tap at a dive bar in NYC’s East Village.
 We were all amazed by the concept of a watermelon beer that wasn’t super sweet.
 It was incredible on a sweaty, sticky NYC summer day.
 And it’s still good now.
 It’s even more subtly watermelon flavored than I remember—it almost has a cucumbery vibe.
 It’s refreshing and restrained.
 A lovely summer beer and certainly worth trying.

 Credit: Liv Averett / Instacart